LLMEffiChecker: Understanding and Testing Efficiency Degradation of Large Language Models: Real world study and possible mitigation strategy

-\fakeparagraph{Experimental Results} The experimental results are shown in \tabref{tab:detector}.
-Each column in \tabref{tab:detector} represents the performance in detecting one specific perturbation type and ``Mixed'' represents the performance in detecting a mixed set of three perturbation types.
-We observe that the proposed detector achieves almost perfect detection accuracy with a lowest accuracy of 87.00\%.
-Moreover, the proposed detector's overheads and energy consumption are negligible compared to those incurred under the NMT system.
-All experimental subjects' extra overheads and the energy consumption are merely at most 1\% of the original NMT systems' overheads in translation normal sentences.
+\fakeparagraph{Experimental Results} The experimental results in white box and black box scenarios are shown in \tabref{tab:LLMdetector} and \tabref{tab:LLMdetector_B} respectively.
+Each column in \tabref{tab:LLMdetector} and \tabref{tab:LLMdetector_B} represents the performance in detecting one specific perturbation type and ``Mixed'' represents the performance in detecting a mixed set of three perturbation types.
+We observe that the proposed detector achieves almost perfect detection accuracy with a lowest accuracy of 83.65\%.
+Moreover, the proposed detector's overheads and energy consumption are negligible compared to those incurred under the LLM.
+All experimental subjects' extra overheads and the energy consumption are merely at most 1\% of the original LLMs' overheads in generation normal sentences.
 The results show that our validation-based approach can effectively filter out the abnormal input sentences with negligible overheads.